utakamo/oasis/README.md

 <img width="842" alt="image" src="https://github.com/user-attachments/assets/3485c62a-16b7-4c13-9a47-6069e4d500ed" />

 > [!NOTE]
-> If you want to use OpenAI, you need to set the Endpoint to the following URL.>
+> If you want to use OpenAI, you need to set the Endpoint to the following URL.
 > https://api.openai.com/v1/chat/completions
+>
+> Please create an API Key on your OpenAI account page.
+> For details, please refer to the OpenAI website.

 > [!NOTE]
 > If you want Ollama and OpenWrt to work together, you must set the Ollama parameters (OLLAMA_HOST and OLLAMA_ORIGINS) with the values shown below.>